risan/bagja.net/_blog/bundling-your-javascript-library-with-rollup.md

 * Many plugins available to extend Rollup capability, we tried several of them: resolving external NPM package, transforming CommonJS module, integration with Babel, and plugin for minifying the bundle.
 * We also learn how to publish our package to NPM registry.

-You can always check the source code for this tutorial on my Github repository: [github.com/risan/eat-fruit](https://github.com/risan/eat-fruit).
+You can get the source code for this tutorial on my Github repository: [github.com/risan/eat-fruit](https://github.com/risan/eat-fruit).
+And don't forget to check out the official [Rollup guide](https://rollupjs.org/guide/en).